 Paul and Silas and Barnabas and Mark traveled all over, but Jason stayed in town.
 Paul and Silas got thing started.
 Jason and the other believers took it from there.
 Paul and Silas made things happen.
 Jason cleaned up the mess and kept things going.

 Paul and Silas turned the world upside down.
 But so did Jason.
 Perhaps he was not a gifted evangelist.
 Maybe preaching wasn’t his thing.
 He was probably not a catalytic church planter.
 He wasn’t Paul, he wasn’t Paul’s right hand man.
 But he helped turn the world upside down by leading, opening his home--his facilities, opening his wallet, and maintaining the momentum.

-As an growing church planting network, we at Excel are looking for the Pauls and Silases and Barnabases and Marks of this day.
-But we’re also looking for some Jasons.
+As a growing church planting network, we are looking for the Pauls, the Silases, the Barnabases, and the Marks of this day.
+But we’re also looking for the Jasons.

-In the three churches my wife Lori and I planted, we’ve seen all kinds of Jasons open their homes for everything--from church services to baptisms to youth groups to every type of meeting before, during and after we secured church facilities.
-Recently I was at a YMCA meeting where the branch director is opening the facilities to one of our new churches because he’s a Jason.
-We’ve seen so many Jasons--including many of you--who have generously opened your wallets and purses and bank accounts (usually without force!) to make things happen for all kinds of church planting and mission work.
+In the three churches my wife Lori and I have planted, we’ve seen all kinds of Jasons open their homes for everything; from church services to baptisms to youth groups to every type of meeting before, during and after we secured church facilities.
+Recently I was at a YMCA meeting, where the branch director is opening the facilities to one of our new churches because he’s a Jason.
+We’ve seen so many Jasons - including many of you - who have generously opened your wallets and purses and bank accounts (usually without force!) to make things happen for all kinds of church planting and mission work.
 While a lot of us planters are out catalyzing, entrepreneuring and causing trouble, so many faithful Jasons are holding down the fort.
-I wonder how many times some official wanted to drag me away by my ears, but some Jason took the hit for me--probably a good number of times.
+I wonder how many times some official wanted to drag me away by my ears, but some Jason took the hit for me - probably a good number of times.